Charismatic (horse): Racing career

 Charismatic also won the 124th Preakness Stakes on May 15 with a time of 1:55.20 for the 1 3/16-mile distance.
 He was 1½ lengths ahead of Menifee, again second, with Badge finishing third.
 Despite the Kentucky Derby win, Charismatic was not the Preakness favorite, posting 8-1 odds.
 Menifee was the favorite at 5–2.

-At the 131st Belmont Stakes on June 5, Charismatic was a 2-1 favorite, with Menifee second in odds at 7–2.
+At the 131st Belmont Stakes on June 5, Charismatic was the 2-1 favorite, with Menifee second at odds of 7–2.
 The rivalry between Charismatic and Menifee was compared to Affirmed and Alydar in 1978.
 Charismatic looked like he would become the first horse in 21 years to win the Triple Crown, taking the lead at the 3/16ths pole.
-However, the horse abruptly slowed down and lost the lead to eventual winner Lemon Drop Kid with 1/8 mile to go, ultimately finishing third behind second-place Vision and Verse.
+However, the horse abruptly slowed and lost the lead to eventual winner Lemon Drop Kid with 1/8 mile to go, finishing third behind second-place Vision and Verse.

-Sensing that something was wrong with the horse, jockey Chris Antley eased Charismatic up in the final furlong, jumped off right after the finish line and then held up the colt's left front leg.
+Sensing that something was wrong with the horse, jockey Chris Antley eased Charismatic up in the final furlong, jumped off right after the finish line, and held up the colt's left front leg.
 Charismatic's foreleg had fractured in multiple places involving the cannon bone and sesamoids, and Antley's actions probably saved his life by avoiding a more catastrophic injury.
 As it was, the horse was taken off the track in a van and underwent surgery the next day.
 His surgeon Stephen Selway said, "The fracture [of the cannon bone] happened first.
 As the horse went on, the damaged piece hit the sesamoids and caused them to fracture."
 The damaged area of the cannon bone extended about six inches: four screws were inserted to provide stability.
 There was no sign of pre-existing injury.

 The footage of a tearful Antley holding Charismatic was selected by racing fans as the 1999 National Thoroughbred Racing Association Moment of the Year.

-Charismatic finished his career with 5 wins, 2 places and 4 shows in 17 career starts, for total earnings of $2,038,064.
+Charismatic finished his career with 5 wins, 2 places, and 4 shows in 17 career starts for total earnings of $2,038,064.
 He won the Eclipse Awards for 3-year-old Colt of the Year and Overall Horse of the Year for 1999.